Notice of Pre-AIA or AIA Status

 Regarding claim 1, Lehmann describes a product (abstract) of an active hydrogen-containing compound, a catalyst and a blowing agent (paragraph 8) wherein the catalyst is an isocyanurate (trimer) catalyst including ammonium salt of formic acid (paragraph 41) which the instant specification indicates is a “phase transfer trimer” catalyst (instant specification paragraph 31).
 The blowing agent is not a chlorofluorocarbon (paragraph 32, 38) and is specifically formic acid (paragraph 32) or C5 hydrocarbon blowing agents (paragraph 34).

-Lehmann does not specifically describe the ammonium salt of formic acid that is instantly required.
+Lehmann does not specifically describe the ammonium salt of formic acid that is instantly required, or the specific tertiary amine.

 Farrissey describes a foam process using tertiary amine/quaternary ammonium salt catalyst.

 Farrissey describes catalysts to produced polyisocyanurates (abstract).
 Farrissey is more specific than Lehmann in that he describes specific lower-alkanoic acid quaternary ammonium salts wherein the quaternary substituents are independently selected from the group consisting of lower-alkyl and aralkyl (col 1 ln 60-65).
-Farrissey specifically describes benzyl alongside lower alkyl groups for the R groups (col 1 ln 60-65, col 2 ln 12-20), which reads on benzyltrimethylammonium formate and benzyltrimethylammonium acetate.
-Farrissey specifically describes formic or acetic acid as the carboxylic acid component (col 2 ln 9-11).
+Farrissey specifically describes benzyl alongside lower alkyl groups for the R groups (col 1 ln 60-65, col 2 ln 12-20), which reads on the claimed benzyltrimethylammonium formate and benzyltrimethylammonium acetate.
+Farrissey specifically describes formic or acetic acid as the carboxylic acid component (col 2 ln 9-11) of the quaternary ammonium.

 Farrissey states that his combination of tertiary amine catalyst with lower-alkanoic acid quaternary ammonium salt results in foams with high thermal resistance, low flame spread and low smoke generation (col 5 ln 66-col 6 ln 2).
 Thus it would be obvious to one of ordinary skill to use the isocyanurate (trimer) catalyst combination described by Farrissey where Lehmann more broadly describes an ammonium salt of carboxylic acid in order to arrive at a foams with high thermal resistance, low flame spread and low smoke generation.

-Regarding claim 12 and 25, Lehmann describes embodiments with foam stabilizers, fillers, and/or pigments (paragraph 43).
+Regarding claim 12, Lehmann describes embodiments with foam stabilizers, fillers, and/or pigments (paragraph 43).

 Response to Arguments